idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - No surprises to the engineers, they should already be aware of their rating as it's been provided consistently.
   - Provide as much feedback to engineers after the process, owning the message.
   - Focus on growth plans (see above sections)

+Your role when representing people:

+- Gather data on what happened through the evaluation period.
+Gather more data on things that surprise you (like peer feedback, or accomplishments you wer enot aware of)
+- Present it as well as possible
+- Ensure the presentation is evaluated fairly by seeking feedback and focusing on fairness.
+- Calibrate yourself to ensure

+a post on preparing for calibrations

 ### Recall career is just one part of your life